bytebase/bytebase.com/content/docs/vcs-integration/tenant-gitops.md

 feature_name: BATCH_CHANGE
 ---

-To practice GitOps with [tenant databases](/docs/concepts/batch-mode/#tenant-database), you need to enable the [VCS Integration](/docs/vcs-integration/overview) for your selected project, then use the VCS repository instead of our UI to organize and propose schema and data changes.
+To practice GitOps with [batch change](/docs/concepts/data-mode), you need to enable the [VCS Integration](/docs/vcs-integration/overview) for your selected project, then use the VCS repository instead of our UI to organize and propose schema and data changes.

 ## Migration scripts